Sylvia Sherry

 Sylvia Sherry (née Blunt) (born 21 April 1932) is an English author.

-She is best known for her book A Pair of Jesus Boots, a popular novel for children and young adults set in the post-war slums of Liverpool.
+She is best known for her book A Pair of Jesus Boots (1969), a popular novel for children and young adults set in the post-war slums of Liverpool.
 The book was adapted as Rocky O'Rourke for a BBC drama serial in 1976.
 Four other Rocky O'Rourke books followed.
 Her earlier works use settings and characters drawn from Malaysia and Singapore.

-Her former husband is the biographer Norman Sherry.
+Her former husband was the biographer Norman Sherry.